NikTRSK/Hardware_Password_Cracker/PresentationNotes.md

-# Notes for our presentation
+# Notes for our Milestone 3 Presentation

 Because we simulated in modelsim, our clock could be very tiny.
 We tried to optimize around this and made sure we used a realistic clock for the FPGA